KevinZhaoNY/OpenStack-Grizzly-Install-Guide/OpenStack_Grizzly_Install_Guide.rst

 * To test Glance, upload the cirros cloud image directly from the internet::

    glance image-create --name myFirstImage --is-public true --container-format bare --disk-format qcow2 --location http://download.cirros-cloud.net/0.3.1/cirros-0.3.1-x86_64-disk.img
+   #note: please don't use this image later,because you will probably enconter HTTP500 erro when this vm is being downloaded during VM spawn.You should delete this image and create a new one using GUI.

 * Now list the image to see what you have just uploaded::